-The research underscores the importance of pro-environmental practice in environmental sustainability and sustainable development.
+The research underscores the importance of pro-environmental practice in sustainability environmental and sustainable development.
 The findings of this study indicated that pupils are concerned about the environment and that environmental concern is positively related to pro-environmental practices.
-It also points out that various factors such as gender, age, and class as factors influencing pro-environmental children's practices.
+It also points out that various factors such as gender, age, and class as factors influencing children's pro-environmental practices.
 Sequel to the findings, the following recommendations are proposed: